Ahmedadel33/Hospital_Management_System_Cpp/README.md

-Here’s an **updated and polished version** of your `README.md` with a few improvements for clarity, consistency, and formatting.
-I also added a section for the new `data/` folder and minor fixes to grammar and headings:

----

 # Hospital_Management_System_Cpp

 A modular **Hospital Management System** project in C++ designed for collaborative development, allowing multiple developers to contribute efficiently.